-The outgoing Partnership Director, Jim Grieve, retired in December 2022 and was replaced by Brian Butler in January 2023.
+The Partnership Director retired in December 2022 and was replaced by a new Director in January 2023.

 The Board approved an Equalities Outcomes 2021-2025 and Mainstreaming Report in March 2023.

 The Regional Transport Strategy (RTS) was approved by the Minister for Transport in March 2023.
 The RTS sets the strategic framework for transport plans and decisions within the SEStran region up to 2035.
 The RTS was developed through consultancy support, with partner and stakeholder input sought at key stages, analysis of evidence of transport problems and opportunities and detailed option appraisal.
 Relevant Statutory Assessments for the new RTS were concluded in 2021/22 and all consultations were completed in 2022/23.